Izenda7Series/docs-html/_sources/ui/doc_report_designer_fields.rst.txt

 -  Set column width.
 -  Choose a font face and font size.
 -  Choose text effects bold, italic and underlined.
--  Choose text alignment left, center, right or justify.
+-  Choose text alignment left, center, right or justify and top, middle or bottom.
+Vertical alignment is available for grid from version 2.10.0.
 -  Choose text color and cell color (see `Configure field properties in Data Formatting section`_).